ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 # mariecurie-interview-scenarios

-We would like you to demonstrate your development skills by delivering a single page web site, based on a set of requirements that match the way we deliver solutions within the digital development team.
+We would like you to demonstrate your development skills by delivering a single page web site, based on a set of requirements that match the way we deliver solutions within our team.

 * Please timebox your work on this.
 We don't expect this task should take longer than **2 hours**.
 * You will need a **GitHub account** to clone this (mariecurie-interview-scenarios)repository
 * Please submit your solution in the form of a **pull-request**

-During the face-to-face interview we would like to discuss your solution and the approach you took to meeting the acceptance criteria.
+During the face-to-face interview we would like to discuss your solution and your approach.
+We will expect you to demonstrate how the acceptance criteria have been met and also any challenges you faved during development.

+If you have any questions, please get in touch.

 *Good luck :)*